NetSec-Focus/netsec-focus.github.io/_posts/2018-09-25-Installing_Powershell_and_Powershell_Preview_on_Kali_Linux.markdown

 apt install powershell-preview.
 ```

 Kali will do the rest for you as there is no need for manual installation (Unless you want to!).
-I want to give a huge shout out to raphaël hertzog and the Kali Linux team as we were able to finally get ported and working on Kali Linux repos! :D
+I want to give a huge shout out to raphaël hertzog and the Kali Linux team as we were able to finally get it ported and working on Kali Linux repos! :D

 Twitter Proof: https://twitter.com/kalilinux/status/1170069546012745728